HUMANE SOCIETY OF NORTHEAST IOWA

 Section 2.
 The President, Vice President, Secretary and representatives to the Board of Directors shall be elected at regular Board meetings by the members and shall serve for a term of three years.
 Terms are renewable if an officer is voted in using regular process.
 A simple majority of all Board Members is required to elect the Board President.

 Section 3.
 The Board of Directors shall consist of no more than 13 members as defined in the HSNEI constitution.
-Regular members of the Board shall be elected at its annual meeting in January of each year.
+Regular members of the Board shall be elected at a board meeting.
 The terms of Board Members shall be staggered so that no more than one third of the Board shall stand for election in any one year.
 A simple majority is required to elect a Board member.
 New Board Members shall be nominated by members of the Board or self-nominated prior to the meeting at which voting takes place.

 Section 4.
 In case any officer or Board Member shall by death, resignation, incapacity to act, otherwise cease to be an officer or Board Member during his or her term, his or her successor shall be elected by the Board at the next regular meeting.
 At such meeting the Members shall elect an officer to fill the unexpired term of the officer.
 If the unexpired term of the officer, whose vacancy is to be filled, expired at such meeting, an officer shall be elected for a full term by the membership.